Top 10 things you need to know about Oxfam

 5: The projects we fund are community driven.

 Our local partners do the work, so the results are theirs.
-Locally informed and locally driven solutions to poverty are the best solutions—the most sustainable and the most appropriate—because they come from the people who can keep the initiatives going after Oxfam and its funding goes away.
+Locally informed and locally driven solutions to poverty are the best solutions—the most sustainable and the most appropriate—because they come from the people who can keep the initiatives going after Oxfam and our funding goes away.

 6: Poverty puts people in harm's way.